hudson-newey/2rm/README.md

 - `--hard` Do not soft-delete file
 - `--soft` Soft delete a file.
 A backup will be stored in `/tmp/2rm`
 - `--silent` Do not print out additional information priduced by 2rm.
-This is useful for scripting situations.
+This is useful for scripting situations
 - `--dry-run` Perform a dry run and show all the files that would be deleted
+- `--bypass-protected` Using this flag will allow you to delete a file protected by the 2rm config

 ## Features